 The University of Toronto Libraries is obliged and committed to making our collections equitably available to persons with disabilities.
 If the available format of our collections presents challenges or barriers to our members, we will work with you to make our collection, and in some cases other required course materials, available in a format that best suits your needs.

 Some library users may have a print disability which makes it difficult or impossible to make use of reading material, such as the books on our shelves or your assigned textbook.
-As needed and upon request, the Library Accessibility Office will provide this material in an alternate format.
+As needed and upon request, we will provide this material in an alternate format.
 To make use of this service, we ask that you first follow our guidelines for confirming eligibility.

 Once you have identified the material you need and your preferred format, we will work to have it converted and available as soon as possible.
 Obtaining an alternate format can take anywhere from days to weeks depending on your preferred format, so the sooner you let us know what you need, the better.

 The HathiTrust Digital Library is a collection of more than 17 million digitized books, many of which with "limited (search-only)" access due to copyright restrictions.

 The University of Toronto Libraries is able to provide access to nearly every item in the HathiTrust Digital Library to users who are blind or print disabled, including books in copyright, via the HathiTrust Accessible Text Request Service.